Snoring: Cardiovascular disease

 There may be up to a 46% increased risk of stroke, and 28% increased risk of coronary artery disease / ischemic heart disease (probably in part explained by snoring with obstructive sleep apnea).
 Snoring causes increased inspiratory effort.
 This may increase the circulatory load on the heart.
 Impaired balance between the sympathetic and parasympathetic nervous system may also be involved.
-Smoking may cause intermittent hypoxia, oxidative stress, and inflammation.
+Snoring may cause intermittent hypoxia, oxidative stress, and inflammation.
 These processes may damage the endothelium (the lining of blood vessels).
 In addition to the above factors, sleep apnea may cause insulin resistance, dysfunction of endothelium, diabetes, dyslipidemia, and hypertension.
 However, not all studies report increased risk of cardiovascular disease in those who snore.

 There is limited evidence that snoring may cause atherosclerosis of the carotid artery.
 In research on animals, vibration energy from snoring may be transmitted to the carotid artery.
 This vibration causes damage to the endothelium.
 The binding ability of low density lipoprotein may also be increased by acoustic waves.
 In other words, vibrations from snoring may damage blood vessels, cause formation of atherosclerotic plaque, and also increase the probability that the plaque ruptures.
 Both non apneic snoring and snoring associated with obstructive sleep apnea have been correlated with carotid atherosclerosis, carotid artery stenosis, and other carotid disease in humans.
 In one study, snorers had 50% higher chance of carotid stenosis and were more likely to have carotid disease on both the left and right sides.

 Snoring that starts during pregnancy may be linked with higher risk of gestational hypertension and preeclampsia.